neurodance/teams-ai/teams.md/src/components/include/in-depth-guides/python.incl.md

 <!-- intro -->

-This documentation covers advanced features and capabilities of the Teams AI Library in Python.
+This documentation covers advanced features and capabilities of the Teams SDK in Python.